1st of November

 The classic route of Valencian hiking – ascent to Pico Espadán.
 We will start from Alcudia de Veo, hike all the way up to Gurugú peak and continue along the ridge, passing by civil war trenches, until we reach the main peak.

-Level: high (steep ascent to the peak, technical trails along the ridge)
+Technical level: medium/high (steep ascent to the peak, technical trails along the ridge).

 The Natural Park